November 1, 2018

 The book has been available at many locations throughout Del Norte County, including Hiouchi Hamlet, Millsong Mercantile, Wild Rivers Market, and the Yurok Visitor Center.

-You can also purchase now from Left Fork’s Bookshop.org store.
+You can also purchase the print or Kindle version now from Amazon.com.